 Remaining a family-owned, independent seed company for over four decades has allowed Frontiersmen to establish personal connections to its growers.
 Product performance with a diverse portfolio and fostering strong relationships- many of which span generations, are part of our commitment in providing farmers with exceptional service.

 Generations of Success, Hard Work, and Innovation

-The history of the Funk Family in the seed business began during the great depression.
-Dick’s great-grandfather, Bernard Funk, was a soldier and after serving in the Army he came to Benton/Newton County, Indiana where he began his business by picking corn and draining swamps which eventually created the rich and organic soil known in the Benton County area for future generations.
+Dick’s great-grandfather, Bernard Funk, was a Civil War soldier, and after serving in the Union Army, came to Benton and Newton Counties, in Indiana.
+He began his business by picking corn and draining swamps which eventually became the rich and organic soil known in the Benton County area for future generations.

 Bernard began farming and purchased approximately 1,000 acres.
-During the depression the Funk Family struggled along with other farmers who were land rich but did not have very much money.
-They were trying to hold onto their farm by selling produce, meat and eggs in nearby towns.
-One brother and a couple sisters went to the city to work and hold the family farm together.
+During the Great Depression, the Funk family struggled, along with other farmers who were land rich, but did not have very much money.
+They held onto their farm by sending their children to nearby towns to sell produce, meat and eggs.

 One of Bernard’s sons, Edward was a great entrepreneur, and a hard-working, Christian man.
 He and his wife Jennie had 11 children.
 The children picked up on their father’s industrious work ethic early, and while farming, they helped to found Edw.
 J. Funk & Sons Seed Company in 1935.
 By the mid-1940s, the home and farm were back to being a showplace, and Edward had become a prosperous man.